wagnerjfr/kafka-cluster-docker/README.md

-# High availability with Kafka cluster using Docker containers
+# Kafka cluster using Docker containers

 ## Steps
 ### 1. Clone the project and cd into the folder